-Rodrigo Toscano’s newest book, The Charm and The Dread(Fence Books) of poetry is forthcoming in Spring 2021.
+Rodrigo Toscano is a poet and essayist based in New Orleans.
+He is the author of ten books of poetry.
+His most recent is The Charm & The Dread(Fence Books, 2021).
 His previous books include In Range, Explosion Rocks Springfield, Deck of Deeds, Collapsible Poetics Theater (a National Poetry Series selection), To Leveling Swerve, Platform, Partisans, and The Disparities.
 His poetry has appeared in the anthologies Voices Without Borders, Diasporic Avant Gardes, Imagined Theatres, In the Criminal’s Cabinet, Earth Bound, and Best American Poetry.
 Toscano has received a New York State Fellowship in Poetry.
 He won the Edwin Markham 2019 prize for poetry.
-Toscano’s poetry has been translated into French, Dutch, Italian, German, Portuguese, Norwegian and Catalan.
-He works for the Labor Institute in conjunction with the United Steelworkers, the National Institute for Environmental Health Science, Communication Workers of America, National Day Laborers Organizing Network, and northwest tribes (Umatilla, Cayuse, Yakima, Nez Perce) working on educational / training projects that involve environmental and labor justice, health & safety culture transformation.
+His works have been translated into French, Dutch, Italian, German, Portuguese, Norwegian and Catalan.
+He works for the Labor Institute in conjunction with the United Steelworkers, the National Institute for Environmental Health Science, Communication Workers of America, National Day Laborers Organizing Network, and northwest tribes (Umatilla, Cayuse, Yakima, Nez Perce) working on educational training projects that involve environmental and labor justice, health & safety culture transformation.